 We encourage you to register for camp directly through our website.
 Please contact us if you need assistance with this process.
 All forms must be completed and returned to us to complete your registration.
 A non-refundable deposit is required when you register for camp.
-First time campers will receive a follow up phone call from our Program Director to review the application and care needs of each camper and to answer any questions.
+First time campers will receive a follow up phone call from our Camper Services Coordinator to review the application and care needs of each camper and to answer any questions.
 The camp fee may be paid in installments, but must be paid in full prior to camp arrival.

 What are the camp fees?
 Is financial assistance available?

 Please visit the Registration section to see the current Camp session schedule along with related costs and information on financial assistance.

 Is the camp available for rental for retreats and other special events?